The following was written by James H. Chapman EA MPA MA, Lecturer Emeritus-in-Residence at the Tax Law Institute, 2008 - 2018

 - Option 2: Your fingerprints should be placed on a standard fingerprint form (FD-258) commonly used for applicant or law enforcement purposes.
 You must provide a current fingerprint card.
 Your name and date of birth must be provided on the fingerprint card.
 Visit https://www.fbi.gov/services/cjis/identity-history-summary-checks

-- past and ongoing proceedings in foreign jurisdictions (other states and territories)
+- Past and ongoing civil or criminal proceedings in foreign jurisdictions (other States and U.S. territories)